steadylearner/born/README.md

    http://localhost:3000/users
 ```

-You can also use blog example.
+You can also use [the blog](/examples/blog/) example.
+You can visit the [Steadylearner](https://www.steadylearner.com) website based on it also.

 #### License